 MNN is an independent, non-profit organization that is privately funded and privately operated.
 MNN is not a cable company, a subsidiary of any cable company, or a New York City or New York State agency.

 What We Do

-For nearly 25 years, MNN has been providing media education classes, media production equipment and free access to community cable TV channels to Manhattan residents and community-based organizations.
+For nearly 30 years, MNN has been providing media education classes, media production facilities, and free access to community cable TV channels to individuals and community-based organizations.

 MNN is proud to be one of the largest cablecasters of original content in the United States.

 These channels are:

 • MNN 1 Community (TWC 34 & 1995, RCN 82, FiOS 33): Stay up-to-dateon local elections, New York politics and community issues with MNN’s Community channel.

 • MNN 2 Lifestyle (TWC 56 & 1996, RCN 83, FiOS 34): Exercise your mind, body and palate with entertainment and lifestyle programming for New Yorkers with diverseinterests.